ardeshir/docs/AWS_RedShift_Azure_Storage_Blob.md

 #### Step 5: Automate the Process

 1. AWS CloudWatch Events:
-    - Set up a CloudWatch Event that triggers the UNLOAD command in RedShift on a schedule (e.g., every hour).
+    - Set up a CloudWatch Event that triggers the UNLOAD command in Redshift on a schedule (e.g., every hour).
 2. AWS Lambda Trigger:
     - Ensure the Lambda function is configured to trigger on the S3 ObjectCreated event.